Pay just $7.50 for postage

-Popcorn flour is a fun, whole grain flour you make yourself – no shopping around at various health food stores to find it!
+Popcorn bread is a really unique treat that is fun to make and to eat!
+Popcorn flour is a whole grain flour you make yourself – no shopping around at various health food stores to find it!
 To make it, simply pop your favorite popping corn, then process it in a blender or food processor until the popcorn becomes a fine powder.
-In this bread, it offers the benefits of a tasty whole grain flour, but is too airy to support a loaf of bread on its own, so must be combined with other gluten-free flours that offer bulk as well.
-A really unique treat that is fun to make and to eat!
+In this popcorn bread, it offers the benefits of a tasty whole grain flour, but is too airy to support a loaf of bread on its own, so must be combined with other gluten free flours that offer bulk as well.

 Use a small bowl food processor or blender, as the popcorn is very light and will float away from the blade if given too much room in the bowl.

 Stir the eggs with a fork in a small cup to mix the yolks and whites together in a small bowl.
 Gather all other ingredients and plug in the bread machine, inserting the pan and paddle attachment.

 Sift dry ingredients (except yeast) together in a large bowl and set aside.